jjamesmartiin/voice-transcriber/README.md

    # If you get an execution policy error, run this first:
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser .\venv\Scripts\Activate.ps1
+   # Verify you're using the virtual environment Python:
+   where python
+   python --version
    ```

 4. **Install required Python packages**: